s9y/Serendipity/README.markdown

 Please visit [the forums](https://board.s9y.org/) for additional questions and discussions.
 If you are more comfortable with Github or the questions are more code related, you can also [open an issue](https://github.com/s9y).
 Please keep the [Code of Conduct](https://docs.s9y.org/docs/contributing/code-of-conduct.html) in mind when doing so.

-You can also join us in [the Gitter channel](https://gitter.im/s9y/lobby) to geyt help from other users or from developers.
+You can also join us in [the Gitter channel](https://gitter.im/s9y/lobby) to get help from other users or developers.

 ## Development